We continue with the series that examines seven Bible passages that attempt to summarize the information contained in all 66 books of the Bible.

 Note that animals were sacrificed in order to provide this covering.
 This is the first preview indicating how redemption would ultimately come: the blood of the innocent to cover the sins of the guilty.

 Then the LORD God said, "Behold, the man has become like one of Us, knowing good and evil; and now, he might stretch out his hand, and take also from the tree of life, and eat, and live forever"

 - Genesis 3:22

-Man now knows experientially both good (fellowship with God and perfect creation) as well as evil (separation from God and the punishment associated with evil).
-This is the reverse of others after him who experience evil first, and then when saved, experience fellowship with God and perfection through faith.
+Man now knows, experientially, both good (fellowship with God in a perfect creation) as well as evil (separation from God and the punishment associated with evil).
+This is the reverse of those who will come after Adam who will experience evil first (sin and the expectation of death), and then when saved, experience good (fellowship with God and perfection through faith - salvation).

 Adam is now weakened by sin and, although repentant and saved, can still be tempted to eat of the tree of life, the result being that he would continue to exist in the sin-state forever.
 Perhaps this is what Satan did and why there is no salvation for him.

 23therefore the LORD God sent him out from the garden of Eden, to cultivate the ground from which he was taken.
 24So He drove the man out; and at the east of the garden of Eden He stationed the cherubim and the flaming sword which turned every direction to guard the way to the tree of life.

 - Genesis 3:23-24